 Yet Home Chef’s meals are guaranteed to please.
-With crowd-pleasing dishes like Fried Sesame Shrimp and Souvlaki Greek-Style Chicken with Lemon-Feta Potatoes, there’s something to cater for most tastes.
+With dishes like Fried Sesame Shrimp and Souvlaki Greek-Style Chicken with Lemon-Feta Potatoes, there’s something to cater for most tastes.
 The service delivers on flavor, too – my colleague was more than impressed with the way their Home Chef meals turned out.

 Look out for add-ons to round out your weekly order, too.
 Home Chef offers loads of snacks, breakfasts, desserts, juices, a la carte proteins, and more.
 Many of these come in nifty combos, like the Creamy Chicken and Wild Rice Soup, which can be bundled with Three Cheese Demi Loaf for a comforting meal.